ankrutik/notes/aws/solutions_arch_cert/notes.md

 The resulting configurations can be viewed in management console.

+## Lambda@Edge

+Lambda@Edge lets you run Lambda functions to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
+The functions run in response to CloudFront events, without provisioning or managing servers.
+You can use Lambda functions to change CloudFront requests and responses at the following points:

+- After CloudFront receives a request from a viewer (viewer request)

+- Before CloudFront forwards the request to the origin (origin request)

+- After CloudFront receives the response from the origin (origin response)

+- Before CloudFront forwards the response to the viewer (viewer response)

 ## Elastic Container Service (ECS)

 container: package that contains application; and the libraries, runtime, tools required to run it

 containers run on an engine like Docker